-In many ways, the 1950s took a big step back, especially for women.
-During World War II while the men were away, women began to gain an independence that was rare before the war.
+In many ways, 1950s fashion took a big step back, especially for women.
+During World War II, while the men were away, women began to gain an independence that was rare before the war.
 They left their homes to work in offices and factories, earning and managing their own money.

 The New Look

-The full look of the 1950s was mature, glamorous and very put-together.
+The 1950s fashion look was mature, glamorous, and very put-together.
 Dresses, skirts, and undergarments were constricting, but a wide range of new ‘leisure clothes’ allowed people to dress casually at home.

 Men wore serious, somber business suits at their newly created office jobs, and leisure suits or slacks on weekends.
 Shoulders were broad and jackets were boxy.
-They were also expected to be well-groomed and put together, suits and pants perfectly pressed.
+They were also expected to be well-groomed and put together, with suits and pants perfectly pressed.
 Read more about 1950s men’s fashion.

 Paris, cut off from the world during the war, once again became the center of fashion.
 Designers held fashion shows twice a year, and the U.S. and Britain often bought the rights to copy the garments (or simply stole the designs) and churned out cheaper versions to be sold in department stores.

 This practice is widespread today, as you can see by visiting any department store, but was a new idea in the ‘50s.
 Dior also set up boutiques all over the world – another novel idea that is the norm in fashion today.

-Fabrics were often luxurious, especially for evening wear.
+1950s fabrics and colors were often luxurious, especially for evening wear.
 Velvet, tulle, silk, and satin were popular.
 Cotton and wool were often used for daywear, along with new synthetic fabrics.
 Polyester and rayon were used to make all kinds of clothing, from blouses and men’s shirts to dresses and suits.

 Nylon and elastic, conserved for the war effort, began to be used for a wide variety of clothing, especially undergarments.
-These fabrics were made into delicate underwear, nightgowns and stockings.
+These fabrics were made into delicate underwear, nightgowns, and stockings.
 Nylon did such a good job of replacing silk stockings that they’ve been known ever since as simply ‘nylons.’

 These new synthetic fabrics were seen as ‘miracle fabrics.’
-They could be washed and dried easily, didn’t need to be ironed and didn’t shrink.
+They could be washed and dried easily, didn’t need to be ironed, and didn’t shrink.